telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_rest_handler.md

 ##<a name="section1"></a>Functionality
 ###<a name="section1.1"></a>Mapping NGSI events to `NGSIEvent` objects
-This section explains how a notified NGSI event (a http message containing headers and payloa) is used to crate a `NGSIEvent` object, suitable for being consumed by any of the Cygnus sinks, thanks to `NGSIRestHandler`.
+This section explains how a notified NGSI event (a http message containing headers and payload) is used to create a `NGSIEvent` object, suitable for being consumed by any of the Cygnus sinks, thanks to `NGSIRestHandler`.

 It is necessary to remark again this handler is designed for being used by `HttpSource`, the native component of Apache Flume.
 An http message containing a NGSI-like notification will be received by `HttpSource` and passed to `NGSIRestHandler` in order to create one or more `NGSIEvent` objects (one per notified context element) to be put in a sink's channel (mainly, these channels are objects in memory, but could be files).